pratimav0420/Azure-Vector-Databases/README.md

 # Azure Vector Databases

 ## 🧭 Goal
 This project provides hands-on experience with multiple **Vector Database** options available in **Azure**.
-It demonstrates how to use both Azure SQL Database and Azure Cosmos DB NoSQL API as vector stores with Azure OpenAI embeddings for building modern AI applications including semantic search and RAG (Retrieval Augmented Generation) systems.
+It demonstrates how to use Azure SQL Database, Azure Cosmos DB NoSQL API, and Azure Cosmos DB for MongoDB vCore as vector stores with Azure OpenAI embeddings for building modern AI applications including semantic search and RAG (Retrieval Augmented Generation) systems.

 ---